learn-static/writing-with-visualizations/content/essay/essay-location.md

 ---
-section_id: Write Your Essay
+section: Write Your Essay
 nav_order: 2
-title: Essay Location
+title: Locating the Essay
 ---

 ---